 Will EDIT+ go away with the implementation of TSDS?

 We will run EDIT+ in parallel with TSDS for several years, but once all districts have begun submitting their PEIMS collections though TSDS, EDIT+ will be retired.

 When will the PDM first be implemented?

-The PDM will implemented on a limited basis among limited-production release LEAs in 2012-13.
+The PDM will be implemented on a limited basis among limited-production release LEAs and early adopters in 2014.
 It will become more widely available in subsequent years.